EDUCBA

 Excel Evaluate Formula 1-5

-• In the next step, the value again changed, and it will be the result of the operation performed between two numbers.
+• In the next step, the value again changed, which will result from the operation performed between two numbers.
 The formula shows as =IF (78900>80000, “Pay”, “No”).

 Excel Evaluate Formula 1-6

-• This again gets evaluated where the condition ‘78900>80000’ is false and the formula transforms to =IF(FALSE, “Pay”, “No”).
+• This again gets evaluated where the condition’ 78900>80000′ is false, and the formula transforms to =IF(FALSE, “Pay”, “No”).
 From this, we can understand if any mistakes happen in our calculation.

 Evaluate Formula in Excel 1-7